Readme first

 CHAPTER 13: TOPICS AND IDEAS IN STRATEGY AND OT

-The academic literature on strategy and organization theory poses a daunting challenge for new researchers.
-This section consists of a syllabus for the first course in strategic management.
-Will focus on both critical canonical papers in this literature, tie them to broad research areas, and then connect them to new research papers that build on this canonical work.
+The academic literature on strategy and organization theory can overwhelm new researchers.
+To address this, I have included a syllabus for the first course in strategic management.
+The syllabus covers critical canonical papers in this literature, ties them to broad research areas, and connects them to new research papers that build on this canonical work.

-I will also share a literature review of the most cited papers one should read in the organization theory field.
+Additionally, I will provide a literature review of the most cited papers one should read in the organization theory field.
 We will break organization theory into subdisciplines and highlight some of the most important topics in these areas.

-Since I have been doing field experiments, I will share material that consists of a course on field experiments in strategy research.
+Since I have experience conducting field experiments, I will share material consisting of a course on field experiments in strategy research.
 I will begin by describing the nature of an experiment in strategy, followed by a broad template to think about how to design and execute an experiment.
-Next, I will discuss several papers that fall into these broad research designs.
+Next, we will discuss several papers that fall into these broad research designs.
 We will also consider issues such as treatment design and measurement design, as well as issues related to the analysis of the experiment.

-In this chapter, I will share my course on social network analysis for both Masters and Ph.D. students.
-This course was developed over the years at Stanford University.
-The material covers topics ranging from simple descriptions of what networks are, followed by some theories used in the management and strategy literature on the formation and impact of networks on organizational and market outcomes.
-This course is separate from some of the more deep-dive courses on social networks offered by others.
-The hope is to provide a rapid introduction to a topical area that may be useful to strategy scholars.
+Furthermore, I will share my course on social network analysis for both Masters and Ph.D. students.
+This course was developed over the years at Stanford University and covered topics ranging from simple descriptions of what networks are to theories used in the management and strategy literature on the formation and impact of networks on organizational and market outcomes.
+The course provides a rapid introduction to a topical area that may be useful to strategy scholars.